Candidates Tournament 2016: Rounds 10–12

+Rounds 13–14

+In the penultimate round, Nakamura beat Topalov in a smooth game with Black to get back to a 50% score.
+Anand and Giri played an adventurous game, but neither player could make the most of their chances and the game ended in a draw.
+Aronian put pressure on Karjakin but could not break through Karjakin’s tenacious defense, resulting in a draw.
+Caruana vs Svidler reached the theoretically drawn rook and bishop vs rook endgame.
+On move 102, Svidler made a decisive mistake but Caruana did not punish it, allowing Svidler to save a draw through the fifty-move rule.
+Going into the final round, only Karjakin or Caruana could win the tournament.

-The tournament winner was decided in the final round game between Karjakin (playing white) and Caruana.
+The tournament winner was decided in the final round game between Karjakin (playing White) and Caruana.
 Before this round, these were the only two players who could win the tournament, having 7.5 points each.
-For Caruana to win the tournament, he needed to win the game, or draw and rely on Anand to win with black against Svidler.
+For Caruana to win the tournament, he needed to win the game, or draw and rely on Anand to win with Black against Svidler.

-Caruana chose the Sicilian Defence, signalling his intention to play for a win.
+Caruana chose the Sicilian Defence, signaling his intention to play for a win.
 Karjakin continued with the Open Sicilian.
-Caruana took the initiative and it appeared as if a win for black could be possible.
-His pawns were attacking the white king that had castled on the queenside.
+Caruana took the initiative and it appeared as if a win for Black could be possible.
+His pawns were attacking the White king that had castled on the queenside.
 However, his own king had not castled and became a requirement for the defense of three pawns on d, e, and f file.
-Eventually, this weakness (aided by an imprecise move 36...Re4?) led to the collapse of the black defense.
+Eventually, this weakness (aided by an imprecise move 36...Re4?) led to the collapse of the Black defense.
 Caruana resigned on move 44, making Karjakin the winner and challenger for the World Chess Championship 2016.